JustBerkhout/nectar-tutorials/ardc/keypairs/keypairs.md

 Before you get to that, you need to have a keypair and register your Public key in your Nectar account.

-A Public-Private keypair is a pair of files, you r Private key and your Public key.
+A Public-Private keypair is a pair of files, your Private key and your Public key.
 They uniquely belong to each other.
 Your Private key file is yours, and yours alone.
 You should securely store it on a location on your computer that is only accessible to you.
-Your Public key can be used to authenticate you in a remote computer account.
+Your Public key can be used to authorise in a remote computer account.

 When you launch an instance, Nectar places the Public key from your Nectar account into your VM for you, attached to an admin user account.

 This way you can use `ssh` to connect to your VM using its IP address, the user account, and the private key that is securely stored on your computer.

+positive
+: **Theorising v.
+Hands dirty**
+We can theorise until the *bovi eunt domus* but for the purpose of this tutorial we should just get our hands dirty, so...

 Let's get a keypair and register it in Nectar.